felangel/bloc/docs/flutterweathertutorial.md

 export 'src/weather_repository.dart';
 ```

-### Testing Our Weather Repository
+### Unit Tests

-To test our Weather Repository, we will use the [Mocktail](https://github.com/felangel/mocktail) library.
-Using this library, we will create mocks and insure that our weather repository's `getWeather` method works as it should.
-This includes testing when the API client fails, and making sure the `Weather` object returned is correct when the API call is successful.
+> To test our `WeatherRepository`, we will use the [mocktail](https://github.com/felangel/mocktail) library.
+We will mock the underlying api client in order to unit test the `WeatherRepository` logic in an isolated, controlled environment.

 Here is an example test suite: